Ideally, you should consume about one gram of protein per kilogram of bodyweight each day and about 14 grams of fiber for every 1,000 calories.

 Personal training is a fitness program that includes safe and effective exercises to speed up the weight loss process and keep the pounds off for good.

 Look for a personal training program that is run by NSCA (National Strength and Conditioning Association) certified trainers.
-This certification guarantees that your trainer knows how to construct a safe and effective fitness & weight loss program.
+This certification guarantees that your trainer knows how to construct a safe and effective fitness & weight loss program in Fort Myers.

 We are proud to say that all of our trainers at Back In Motion Fitness & Performance are NSCA certified and experienced in helping clients lose the weight and keep it off.

 Here are a few other reasons why our personal training program is a weight loss shortcut that you can trust: